Common Stressful Environments For Children

 Family instability includes inconsistencies or irregularities in the household environment due to frequent changes in care providers, household members, or residence.
 Emotional distant parents or caregivers, on the other hand, are not only disengaged but are also harsh toward their children.

 Conflict between parents also triggers higher cortisol levels in children.
-Findings from an earlier study conducted by P. T. Davies et al. showed that children who were very distressed and involved in response to parental fighting had higher levels of cortisol than children who were not involved in parental conflicts.
+Findings from an earlier study conducted by P. T. Davies et al. showed that children who were very both distressed and involved in response to parental fighting had higher levels of cortisol than children who were not involved in parental conflicts.

 Learning Environment